Skip to main content Skip to footer site map

 • Child labor rules

-Regardless of whether you are a sole proprietor or a multinational corporation, there are important things to consider in terms of financial reporting.
-For example, each state has its own rules, regulations, and tax rates for conducting business there.
-In many states, you'll find variation when it comes to payroll taxes — and sales taxes, if you're a retailer.
-So, it's important to be aware of these differences when conducting business across state lines to avoid non-compliance.
+Every business—from sole proprietors to multinational corporations—must follow laws governing finance and taxes.
+For example, each state has its own rules, regulations, and tax rates for conducting business in that state.
+Because payroll taxes and sales taxes vary from state to state, it's important to note these differences when conducting business across state lines to avoid non-compliance.

-What Are the Consequences and Penalties of Non-Compliance?
+What Are the Consequences and Penalties of Non-Compliance in Business?

-• The area of your business in which you are non-compliant
+• The area of business in which you are non-compliant

 • The type of non-compliance (does it pertain to an internal process or procedure, or does it involve compliance with a federal or state rule?)